PaddlePaddle/PaddleX/README_en.md

 ## 📣 Recent Updates

-🔥🔥 **9.30, 2024**, PaddleX 3.0 Beta1 open source version is officially released, providing **more than 200 models** that can be called with a minimalist Python API; achieve model full-process development based on unified commands, and open source the basic capabilities of the **PP-ChatOCRv3** featured model production line; support **more than 100 models for high-performance inference and service-oriented deployment** (iterating continuously), **more than 7 key visual models for edge-side deployment**; **more than 70 models have been adapted for the full development process of Ascend 910B**, **more than 15 models have been adapted for the full development process of Kunlun chips and Cambricon**
+🔥🔥 **9.30, 2024**, PaddleX 3.0 Beta1 open source version is officially released, providing **more than 200 models** that can be called with a minimalist Python API; achieve model full-process development based on unified commands, and open source the basic capabilities of the **PP-ChatOCRv3** featured model pipeline; support **more than 100 models for high-performance inference and service-oriented deployment** (iterating continuously), **more than 7 key visual models for edge-side deployment**; **more than 70 models have been adapted for the full development process of Ascend 910B**, **more than 15 models have been adapted for the full development process of Kunlun chips and Cambricon**

-🔥 **6.27, 2024**, PaddleX 3.0 Beta open source version is officially released, supporting the use of various mainstream hardware for production line and model development in a low-code manner on the local side.
+🔥 **6.27, 2024**, PaddleX 3.0 Beta open source version is officially released, supporting the use of various mainstream hardware for pipeline and model development in a low-code manner on the local side.

 🔥 **3.25, 2024**, PaddleX 3.0 cloud release, supporting the creation of pipelines in the AI Studio Galaxy Community in a zero-code manner.

 ## 📊 What can PaddleX do？

 All pipelines of PaddleX support **online experience** and local **fast inference**.
-You can quickly experience the pre-trained effects of each production line.
-If you are satisfied with the pre-trained effects of the production line, you can directly perform [high-performance deployment](./docs/pipeline_deploy/high_performance_deploy_en.md) / [service deployment](./docs/pipeline_deploy/service_deploy_en.md) / [lite deployment](./docs/pipeline_deploy/lite_deploy_en.md) on the production line.
-If not satisfied, you can also **second development** to improve the production line effect.
-For the complete production line development process, please refer to the [PaddleX Production Line Development Tool Local Use Tutorial](./docs/pipeline_usage/pipeline_develop_guide_en.md).
+You can quickly experience the effects of each pre-trained pipeline.
+If you are satisfied with the effects of the pre-trained pipeline, you can directly perform [high-performance deployment](./docs/pipeline_deploy/high_performance_deploy_en.md) / [serving deployment](./docs/pipeline_deploy/service_deploy_en.md) / [edge deployment](./docs/pipeline_deploy/lite_deploy_en.md) on the pipeline.
+If not satisfied, you can also **second development** to improve the pipeline effect.
+For the complete pipeline development process, please refer to the [PaddleX pipeline Development Tool Local Use Tutorial](./docs/pipeline_usage/pipeline_develop_guide_en.md).

 In addition, PaddleX provides developers with a full-process efficient model training and deployment tool based on a [cloud-based graphical development interface](https://aistudio.baidu.com/pipeline/mine).
-Developers **do not need code development**, just need to prepare a dataset that meets the production line requirements to **quickly start model training**.
+Developers **do not need code development**, just need to prepare a dataset that meets the pipeline requirements to **quickly start model training**.
 For details, please refer to the tutorial ["Developing Industrial-level AI Models with Zero Threshold"](https://aistudio.baidu.com/practical/introduce/546656605663301).

 <table>
     <tr>
-        <th>Model Production Line</th>
+        <th>Model pipeline</th>
         <th>Online Experience</th>
         <th>Quick Inference</th>
         <th>High-Performance Deployment</th>
         <th>Service Deployment</th>
         <th>Edge Deployment</th>
         <th>Secondary Development</th>
-        <th><a href="https://aistudio.baidu.com/pipeline/mine">Galaxy Zero-Code Production Line</a></td>
+        <th><a href="https://aistudio.baidu.com/pipeline/mine">Galaxy Zero-Code pipeline</a></td>
     </tr>
     <tr>
         <td>General OCR</td>